OHDSI/gaiaCatalog/architecture/README.md

    * Deterministic and Accurate; big S semantics
    * Support inference and validation
    * Support more than just "similarity" with multi-path relations (motifs)

-TODOs:
-- [ ] add in the ai based entity resolution elements from coffe code
-- [ ] using the JSON-LD input, generate some examples and SHACL shaped leveraging the OGC Building blocks (https://github.com/opengeospatial/bblock-template).
-- [ ] use these shapes and example SPPARQL as elements of the context engineering
-- [ ] OPTIONAL: explore prompt generation via DSpy with these examples.
-- [ ] add chainlit UI example  (connect with MCP)

 ## Command snippets